GRCDEV/ArduSim/help/development.md

 * `boolean isValidBoolean(String)`.
 It checks if a String represents a valid boolean value.
 * `boolean isValidDouble(String)`.
 It checks if a String represents a double.
+* `boolean isValidNonNegativeDouble(String)`.
+It checks if a String represents 0, or a positive double.
 * `boolean isValidNonNegativeInteger(String)`.
 It checks if a String represents 0, or a positive integer.
 * `boolean isValidPort(String)`.
 It checks if a String represents a TCP port in the range [1024, 65535].
 * `boolean isValidPositiveInteger(String)`.
 It checks if a String represents a positive integer.